“Don’t seek to emulate the master;

 In an effort to help out in my own way, I wanted to compose a piece of music that not only directly benefits the Cathedral Kitchen, but also generates awareness for this awesome organization.
 Spare Change actually came to life a few months back while I was cleaning out my car and found a bag of change.
 From working with the Kitchen, I knew that a small bag like that could feed several people, and I was unintentionally taking it for granted.
 So I dropped what I was doing and began improvising using the coins as a sound source as well as an added color while striking the drum in the normal manner.
 Before I knew it, I had several ideas sketched out and began piecing it together, using improvisation as the connective tissue.

 Once Spare Change is released, I will donate 50% of all sales to the Cathedral Kitchen.
 So anybody who plays it will be making a difference.
-To give you an idea of costs, each meal served up at the Cathedral Kitchen costs about four dollars, so for every piece sold approximately two people will be able to eat.
-My goal is to raise $1300 with this initiative, which would cover a complete meal service for a day - that's 325 meals.
+To give you an idea of costs, each meal served up at the Cathedral Kitchen costs about four dollars, so every piece sold will feed approximately two people.
+FOREVER!

 Thanks for taking the time to read and please share on social media to help me spread the word about this organization!